ZeldaFan0225/ChatGPT-Discord-Bot/update_instructions.md

 # Update Instructions

+# 1.6.0 => 1.6.1

+- Add the key `auto_create_commands` to your `config.json` file and set it to true for it to work like before the update look at [config.md](https://github.com/ZeldaFan0225/ChatGPT-Discord-Bot/blob/main/config.md) for information on what the key does

 # 1.5.1 => 1.6.0

 - Change the key `context_action_instruction` from your `config.json` file to the new property `message_context_actions`, make sure to follow the scheme described in [config.md](https://github.com/ZeldaFan0225/ChatGPT-Discord-Bot/blob/main/config.md)